wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 If the WHIP resource supports either Trickle ICE or ICE restarts, the WHIP endpoint MUST include an "Accept-Patch" header with a mime type value of "application/trickle-ice-sdpfrag" in the "201 Created" of the POST request that creates the WHIP resource as per {{!RFC5789}} section 3.1.

-If the WHIP resource supports either Trickle ICE or ICE restarts, but not both, it MUST return a 405 (Not Implemented) for the HTTP PATCH requests that are not supported.
+If the WHIP resource supports either Trickle ICE or ICE restarts, but not both, it MUST return a "405 Not Implemented" response for the HTTP PATCH requests that are not supported.

-If the  WHIP resource does not support the PATCH method for any purpose,  it returns a 501 (Not Implemented), as described in {{!RFC9110}} section 6.6.2.
+If the  WHIP resource does not support the PATCH method for any purpose, it MUST return a "501 Not Implemented" response, as described in {{!RFC9110}} section 6.6.2.

 As the HTTP PATCH request sent by a WHIP client may be received out-of-order by the WHIP resource, the WHIP resource MUST generate a unique strong entity-tag identifying the ICE session as per {{!RFC9110}} section 2.3.
 The initial value of the entity-tag identifying the initial ICE session MUST be returned in an ETag header field in the "201 response" to the initial POST request to the WHIP endpoint.
 It MUST also be returned in the "200 OK" of any PATCH request that triggers an ICE restart.
 Note that including the ETag in the original "201 Created" response is only REQUIRED if the WHIP resource supports ICE restarts and OPTIONAL otherwise.